 - 1. Open the document that you want to save as a fax. - 2.
-Select File > Print to open the Print dialog box. - 3.
+Select File > Print to open the Print menu box. - 3.
 In the Name drop-down menu, select the ADTRAN Fax Printer, and select OK. - 4.
 If you are prompted, then enter the user name and password for the user from which you want to send the fax, and select OK. - 5.
-If the Server dialog box opens then select UC Server from the drop-down menu, enable the Save server as default check box, and select OK to open the NetVanta UC Client software Fax Printer dialog box. - 6.
+If the Server menu box opens then select UC Server from the drop-down menu, enable the Save server as default check box, and select OK to open the NetVanta UC Client Fax Printer menu box. - 6.
 Enable the Save to file button. - 7.
-Select the Browse button to open the Select Fax Name dialog box.
+Select the Browse button to open the Select Fax Name menu box.